vanesp/portux/README.md

     }

 Where RNR sensors are split into <sensortype> Temperature / Humidity / Light / Motion and <value> needs no more calculation.
 The order is changed from the previous version because this allows easier subscription to e.g. all motion events, or all temperature events.

+Additionally two kinds of message are sent:

+* Motion messages (type = Motion, location is 2 (Studeerkamer) or 3 (Woonkamer) by rcvsend)
+* Switch messages (type = Switch, location is 1..4, value is true (On) or false (Off))

 ### Transforming to a Daemon